Last updated on April 12th, 2023 at 09:26 am

-Malawi is an incredible country, often overlooked compared to it’s more famous neighbours.
-But I would go as far to say that Malawi is perhaps my favourite place in Africa (Mozambique is up there too) to go proper ‘backpacking’.
-Like old school backpacking.
+Malawi is an incredible country, often overlooked compared to its more famous neighbours.
+But I would go as far as to say that Malawi is perhaps my favourite place in Southern Africa (Mozambique is up there too) to go proper ‘backpacking’.

 Malawi, known as the ‘Warm Heart of Africa’ due to the friendliness of the local people, is the type of place you get stuck.
-The people are just lovely, the backpacker hostels are all really awesome and chilled and it’s not uncommon for someone to go to a place for a few days and end up staying for a month (like my friend Tom).
+The people are just lovely, the backpacker hostels are all really awesome and chilled and it’s not uncommon for someone to go to a place for a few days and end up staying for a month.

 And don’t even get me started on ‘Malawi Time’.
 Malawi time is like ‘Africa Time’ x 10.
 Malawi is a frustrating place to travel at times.
-But for me that’s all part of the fun and makes for the best stories (in retrospect) and the most rewarding travel memories.
+But for me, that’s all part of the fun and makes for the best stories (often in retrospect) and the most rewarding travel memories.

 There’s are also loads of great things to do, so if you put this all together – that is why I LOVE backpacking through Malawi.

 This itinerary isn’t exhaustive and there are many other places to visit in Malawi, but it will act as a guide.
 To see all of the ‘highlights’ on the itinerary below you would need at least 3 or 4 weeks I’d say.

 So let’s start planning your Malawi itinerary!

 Please Note: Some of the links in this post are affiliate links, which will earn me a small commission at no extra cost to you.
 Affiliate sales help with the running costs of this site, so thank you for your support!